Suraj-kulkarni-git/MULESOFT_SQLITE_DATABASE_MOVIES/README.md

 # MULESOFT_SQLITE_DATABASE_MOVIES
-This is SQLITE Database Named Movies in which Records Are Inserted and they are Created and Accessed Using Python Language.
+This is SQLITE Database Named Movies in which Movie table is Created in that data is Inserted and Accessed by Python Language.
 This Project Is Created For Mulesoft Internship Test.